saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium-grid.md

 ```

 ## Moving from Selenium Grid to Sauce
+Supporting a new browser version in a local Selenium Grid requires a complete verification of its functionality before running your actual tests with it.
+In addition, providing features like video recording, logs, and screenshots, comes with the burden of building a custom test results dashboard, which needs provisioning storage for those files plus an automated archiving strategy.

+With Sauce Labs, using new browser versions, platforms, or mobile devices, is as easy as setting the desired configuration options in your test.

 A single line of code needs to be changed to execute the same test code directly on Sauce Labs.
 Instead of using `http://localhost:4444` as a URL, a Sauce Labs [endpoint](/basics/data-center-endpoints/) URL should be used in the `RemoteWebDriver`.
 See the code sample below.

 <Tabs